-Update for July 2023 (Q1 FFY 2024): No-lliimplementation work-remains ongoing.
+Update for July 2023 (Q1 FFY 2024): Implementation remains ongoing.
 Services began to be delivered in Q4 of SFY 2023.
 The state is exploring expansion of these enhanced bridge services for long-term progress toward encouraging greater utilization of HCBS.
 Funding sources and design for after the FMAP funds are exhausted remains under development.